andrewdavidmackenzie/flow/samples/README.md

 * `cargo test`  : run the samples using `flowr` and check the generated output is correct

-As other `default-members` are added to the workspace over time, those commands may do other things, so just be aware that if you onyl want to run the samples the `-p samples` option above will be safer.
+As other `default-members` are added to the workspace over time, those commands may do other things, so just be aware that if you only want to run the samples the `-p samples` option above will be safer.

+## `flowsamples` executable
+There is also an executable (`bin` or binary) installed with the library called `flowsamples` that if run without any arguments will run all the samples.
+You can supply it the name of a sample (the name of the folder under `samples` where the sample is) to run just that one sample.